AlexP55/SwapProject/README.md

 SwapCharacter makes use of SwapBaseMethod to create a mod character.
 You can find the examples of new character creation, Harmony patches, skill VFXs, town sprites, and dialogues in this mod.

 ## UnityModTutorial
 This is the old tutorial to create a mod Unity project (original author: shaphon).
-In current game version you can follow the instructions in `Mod Editor -> Basic -> Unity Editor` to create a Unity project, but this tutorial may still be helpful to creating skill VFXs and spines.
+In current game version you can follow the instructions in `Mod Editor -> Basic -> Unity Editor` to create a Unity project, but this tutorial may still be helpful for creating skill VFXs and spines.